Supporting Someone Who Has an Eating Disorder - Topic Overview

-Not urging him or her to eat or not eat, unless this is part
+- Not urging your loved one to eat or not eat, unless this is part

 of the plan for treatment.

-If you struggle with handling your feelings and interactions with
+Many people struggle with handling their feelings and interactions with

 Counseling, such as family therapy, can help you learn ways to encourage

 healthy eating behaviors in children and teens who have eating

 can be a big help to everyone in your family, whether it means seeing a